 That device in your pocket can be an anxiety creator.
 Throughout the day, schedule tech breaks.
 In the evening, try not to stare at a screen (TV, computer, phone, tablet, etc.) past a certain time.
 Turn off the headlines, social media, and work-related alerts.
 Again, you can choose a relaxation technique or person-to-person engagement instead.

 It Can Really Help to Have an Anxiety Coach

 Anxiety — day or night — is a very convincing liar.
 It really makes a difference to work with a therapist.
 Together, you can parse out what’s going on.
-They can also empower you with the skills you need to relax, regain control, and take back your nights.
-It all starts with more information on anxiety and consultation.
+They can also empower you with the skills to relax, regain control, and take back your nights.
+It all starts with more information on anxiety and a consultation.
 I’m here to help.